 Heralded as the ‘birthplace of industry’, Telford takes its name from civil engineer, architect and stonemason, Thomas Telford: famed for designing multiple canal projects and large roads throughout the UK.
 This revolutionary town is reinventing itself once again with the introduction of the huge Southwater development, creating a new hive of activity and community.

-Each frame is covered in a dichroic film, which selectively allows some colours to pass through, whilst others are reflected, resulting in an abstracted and manipulated view.
-They are also lined with LED tape to flush each frame with light as evening falls, allowing the artwork to transition softly from day to night, creating a series of changing ambiences.
+Each frame is covered in a dichroic film, which selectively allows some colours to pass through, whilst others are reflected – resulting in an abstracted and manipulated view.
+They are also lined with LED tape to flush each frame with light as evening falls, allowing the artwork to transition softly from day to night and creating a series of changing ambiences.
 The viewer is given their own personal window from which they may reinvent the world around them, transiently drenching their vista with colour.

 Steel, polycarbonate, LED tape, dichroic film